mindyzuckerman/pre-rupture_fault_mapping/README.md

 - Date of data collection: 2022-03 - 2022-06
 - CRS for all files - EPSG:4326 - WGS 84
+- Please open the Repeatability.qgz file in QGIS for quick access to all shapefiles with correct symbology.

 ### File List